My name is Maria Teresa Hank, and I am proud to be running for Assembly District 9.

 Education and Training

 I hold a Bachelor of Arts in Political Science with a Minor in Asian Studies from UNLV.
-My specialized training includes graduating from the George Meany School of Labor, AFL-CIO Organizing Institute, Nevada State AFL-CIO 2024 Labor Candidate Training, and, most recently, the EMERGE Candidate Training Class in June 2025.
+My specialized training includes graduating from the George Meany School of Labor, and the EMERGE Candidate Training Class in June 2025.

 Building Bridges